srinukongani15/todo/README.md

 Delete a task from the list permanently.

-Screenshots
-(You can add some screenshots of the application here)

 License
 This project is licensed under the MIT License - see the LICENSE file for details.